hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 Like in other the multi-kernel approaches (e.g. [McKernel](http://www-sys-aics.riken.jp/ResearchTopics/os/mckernel.html)), a subset of cores will be isolated by starting HPC applications from the Linux system and run bare-metal these cores.

 HermitCore is a completely 64 bit multi-processor kernel and provides a comprehensive toolchain, which is based on the GCC and supports C/C++, Fortran, Go, Pthreads, and OpenMP.
-For an improvement of the performance, it supports latest hardware feature (AVX512) and Intel’s OpenMP runtime is used instead of GCC’ per default.
+For an improvement of the performance, it supports latest hardware feature (e.g. AVX512) and Intel’s OpenMP runtime is used instead of GCC’ per default.
 Therefore, Intel’s C-Compiler icc could be used as well to build HermitCore applications.
 A short tutorial is published in our [wiki](https://github.com/RWTH-OS/HermitCore/wiki/Using-Intel's-C--compiler).